 Speaking of slips, if a diaper is too loose, droppings would most likely be inevitable, especially if you have a flighty or rowdy bird.
-If you’re looking to minimize the mess as much as possible, then this next one might be just the thing for you.
+If want to minimize the mess as much as possible, this next one might be just the thing for you.

-The slip-proof diaper is similar to the first one we have discussed.
+The slip-proof diaper is similar to the first one we discussed.
 The main difference is in the pouch.
-Adding some elastic on the sack gives it a little more security than the diapers that do not.
+Adding some elastic to the sack gives it a little more security than the diapers that do not.
 Because of the elastics, it will fit snuggly to your little critter’s tushy.

 However, an important thing to remember is to find the perfect tightness.
-It cannot be too loose, or there would be slips.
-On the other hand, it cannot be too tight, or it might be uncomfortable for your chicken.
+It cannot be too loose, or droppings might escape.
+On the other hand, it cannot be too tight, as it might be uncomfortable for your chicken.
 Worst, it might even hurt them, and we do not want that.